jonilsenGithub/MSc_project/README.md

 ### request.py
 Sends requests to the running application containers and prints the response.
 This file was used for both the flask_euc requests and flask_ml requests.

+## Instructions for use:
+- All images can be build using Docker, if requirements in folder's Dockerfile are met
+- Sending requests to the containers will require following instructions in the database_interaction.md file using keystroke dynamics dataset from: https://www.kaggle.com/carnegiecylab/keystroke-dynamics-benchmark-data-set
+- After exporting the measurements table you will also need to further export a copy to your computer, from which you will be running requirements.py
+- Additionally the